ppintosilva/flows-db/README.md

-# Bringing the Tyne and Wear 2018 traffic flows dataset to TimescaleDB
+# The Tyne and Wear 2018 traffic flows database

 ## Requirements